jckmo/TopNewsD1/README.md

 # TopNewsD1

 This is the TopNewsD1 gem.
-This gem will pull the latest stories from NCAA D1 basketball.
+This gem will pull the latest stories from NCAA D1 basketball and output them directly to your terminal!

 ## Installation